icycoke/airline-query-system/README.md

 # Airline Query System
-A simulation of part of an airline query system.
+A simulation of part of an airline query system
 The project contains implementation of three different algorithms including the Floyd-Warshall-like algorithm, the optimized sequential algorithm, and the MapReduce algorithm

 ## Floyd-Warshall-like algorithm
 The Floyd-Warshall-like algorithm is implemented in com.flight.query.sequential.FloydWarshellQuery and run by com.flight.query.sequential.FWMain